This is Beyond is for everyone. Here’s how we’re committing to make our events more inclusive.

 Internally, we are:

 Learning and challenging.
-We held unconscious bias training for our team last year, and also produced a guide to antiracism and inclusivity in the workplace, which every Beyonder is required to read and sign when they join us.
-We will be building on this work by holding training on workplace microaggressions in the very near future.
+We held unconscious bias training for our team in 2019, and also produced a guide to antiracism and inclusivity in the workplace, which every Beyonder is required to read and sign when they join us.
+We will be building on this work by holding training on workplace microaggressions in the near future.

 Widening our net.
 Many of us stumbled into this industry, but many more don’t know it even exists.
-That’s why we are creating a paid internship scheme for BAME and underrepresented graduates in our London and Cape Town offices, which will launch in 2021.
-We are also adding a diversity panel to our hiring process, ensuring a fair and balanced interview experience for every new candidate (and potential Beyonder).
+That’s why we are creating a paid internship scheme for BAME and underrepresented graduates in our London and Cape Town offices.
+We are also adding a diversity panel to our hiring process, ensuring a fair and balanced interview experience for every potential Beyonder.

 Building on the work of our Diversity & Inclusion Team.
 We have had an internal D&I Committee for over two years, but it will be the job of our new Diversity & Inclusion Union to critically assess every piece of marketing content – from party themes to the language we use – to ensure it is respectful, sensitive and does not have the potential to offend or hurt underrepresented groups.